muellerjohannes/muellerjohannes.github.io/_pages/research.md

 My research interests lie at the intersection of machine learning and applied mathematics.
 In particular this includes the following topics:
 * Representational capacity of neural networks
 * Connections between neural networks and differential equations
-* Geometry of optimal control problems, in particular structural properties of optimal policies.
+* Geometry of optimal control problems, in particular structural properties of optimal policies

 **Poster presentations**